ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 let () = Amodule2.hello ()
 ```

-The .mli files must be compiled before the matching .ml files.
+The .`mli` files must be compiled before the matching `.ml` files.
 This is done
 automatically by Dune.
 We update the `dune` file to allow the compilation
 of this example aside of the previous one.